alexjnim/PYSPARK_RECSYS_ALS/README.md

-Practiing PySpark: Building a recommender system by implementing ALS collaborative filtering.
+Practicing PySpark: Building a recommender system by implementing ALS collaborative filtering.

 Key library in use:
 PySpark